Multiply robust estimation for causal survival analysis with treatment noncompliance: Notation, estimands, and structural assumptions

 \begin{assumption} (Unconfoundedness and overlap) $\{T(1),T(0),S(1),S(0)\}\perp Z|\bfX$, where the symbol ``$\perp$'' denotes independence.
-Furthermore, the propensity score $\pi(\bfX)=\mathbb{P}(Z=1|\bfX)$ is strictly bounded away from $0$ and $1$. \end{assumption} Assumption \ref{assum:2} is routinely invoked for observational comparisons of treatments and assumes away unmeasured baseline confounding.
-In a randomized trial such as ADAPTABLE, however, a stronger assumption, $\{T(1),T(0),S(1),S(0),\bfX\}\perp Z$, holds as a result of the study design.
-In what follows, we maintain this more general assumption \ref{assum:2} to unify developments for both randomized trials and observational studies.
+Furthermore, the propensity score $\pi(\bfX)=\mathbb{P}(Z=1|\bfX)$ is strictly bounded away from $0$ and $1$. \end{assumption} {Assumption \ref{assum:2} assumes that the treatment assignment is ignorable conditional on observed baseline covariates.
+In a completely randomized trial such as ADAPTABLE, a stronger assumption, $\{T(1),T(0),S(1),S(0),\bfX\}\perp Z$, holds as a result of the study design.
+In quasi-experiments, Assumption \ref{assum:2} is plausible when a rich set of baseline covariates has been collected to approximate the unknown assignment mechanism.
+In what follows, we maintain this more general ignorability assumption to unify developments for both randomized trials and quasi-experiments.}

 \begin{assumption} (Monotonicity) $S_i(1)\ge S_i(0)$ for all $i$. \end{assumption} The {monotonicity} assumption excludes defiers.
-The defiers in the ADAPTABLE trial, if exist, would consist of patients who take the 81-mg aspirin if assigned to the high-dose group, but take the 325-mg aspirin if assigned to the low-dose group.
-At the start of ADAPTABLE trial, there was no evidence that one specific aspirin dosage is more preferred than the other for patients with atherosclerotic cardiovascular disease, and therefore no evidence suggesting the existence of patients with such deterministic preference relative to randomized assignment.
-However, monotonicity cannot be empirically verifiable based on the observed data alone, and we will consider sensitivity analysis strategies to assess assumed departure from this assumption in Section \ref{sec:SA-Mono}.
+In the context of ADAPTABLE, the defiers, if exist, would consist of patients who take the 81-mg aspirin if assigned to the high-dose group, but take the 325-mg aspirin if assigned to the low-dose group.
+This type of patients is considered unlikely in ADAPTABLE, though it might be applicable in other settings \citep{tong2025semiparametric}.
+Of note, monotonicity cannot be empirically verifiable based on the observed data alone, and we will consider sensitivity analysis strategies to assess assumed departure from this assumption in Section \ref{sec:SA-Mono}.